Travel insurance for Surfing

 - An emergency medical evacuation can easily cost $100,000 or more.
 Travel insurance generally pays this cost up front, and it can protect you against a huge bill later.

 - For those on US Medicare, be aware that Medicare does not cover you outside the US.

 - Don’t expect the State Department to come to your rescue.
 According to their website: “We do not pay medical bills.
 Payment of hospital and other expenses is the patient’s responsibility.”

 Does accidental death coverage apply to surfing trips?

-Accidental death and dismemberment (AD&D) can be added to your battleface travel insurance policy for a surfing trip.
+Look to add Accidental death and dismemberment (AD&D) to your travel insurance policy for a surfing trip.